Abstinence as political act: 4B feminism's 'four nos' – DW – 11/25/2024

 The 4B pioneer is referring to the Gagnam Station femicide — in which a man killed a woman in the restroom of a Seoul karaoke bar and later testified he did it because she had ignored him all his life.

-The murder set off a new wave of feminism in South Korea, led by young women decrying the country's misogyny problem — online and on the streets.
+The murder set off a new wave of feminism in South Korea, led by young women decrying the country's misogyny problem — online and in the streets.

-The femicide was the straw that broke the camel's back, with 4B activists like Mingyeong resisting a patriarchal culture that is deeply seated.
+The femicide was the straw that broke the camel's back, with 4B activists like Mingyeong resisting a deep-seated patriarchal culture.

-Widespread violence and harassment of women include spy-cams in public bathrooms, digital sex crimes and ongoing sexism in the workplace.
+Widespread violence and harassment of women regularly includes spy-cams in public bathrooms, digital sex crimes and ongoing sexism in the workplace.
 In 2019, nine-of-ten victims of violent crimes like mugging, rape or murder were women, according to South Korea's Supreme Prosecutors' Office.

 Women attacked because they 'look like feminists'